DylanMeeus/springboot_jwt_blog/_posts/2015-07-01-if-this-then-node-dot-js-extending-ifttt-with-webtask-dot-io.markdown

 }
 ```

 The only requirement is that you return an entry function to be run on Webtask.io's servers, here we just send back a simple message.
+Just run:

+`$ wt create hello-webtasks.js`

-If you run `wt create hello-webtasks.js` you should be given a URL, visit it in you're browser of choice and you can see the message is returned.
+And you should be given a URL.
+Visit it in you're browser of choice and you can see the message is returned.
 It's pretty neat, right?

 ![Cool beans.](https://cldup.com/C-syWsAP8w-300x300.jpeg "Hello There!")